Top 10 One Team NBA Players In the League History

 Prime David Robinson was a dominant force

-David Robinson was the first pick on the draft in 1987, so he looked like an obvious choice for the San Antonio Spurs.
-However, they had to be patient, as The Admiral joined them only two years later, after completing his military service.
-This meant that he entered the league at 24, coming to the team with the worst record in its history.
+David Robinson was the first pick in the draft in 1987, so he looked like an obvious choice for the San Antonio Spurs.
+However, they had to be patient, as The Admiral joined them only two years after completing his military service.
+This meant he entered the league at 24, coming to the team with the worst record in history.

 However, in his rookie season, Spurs won 35 games more and were close to advancing to the Western Conference finals!
 Still, Robinson made his first NBA Playoffs final only in 1999, where coupled with young Tim Duncan, he finally won the title.
 Aged 37, he finished his last NBA season with another triumph in 2003.
 Robinson was a terrific scorer, rebounder, and blocker, making him a constant threat.